 If you’re buying your artificial turf from a reputable supplier with an installation process as part of the sales process, you can usually trust that you’re getting a reliable and professional service (but we always recommend you to do your own research into the company you’re using too).
 Skimping on installation means that proper procedures aren’t followed, such as:

 Instead, by choosing a supplier with trusted reviews, quality materials and experienced installers, this ensures you won’t have to spend money fixing costly repairs very soon in your grasses lifespan.
-You can read our testimonials and reviews here.
+You can also learn more with our testimonials and reviews.

-We hope this article has given you some ideas of what to look for when it comes to keeping your artificial grass beautiful and healthy for many years.
-It is a big investment, and you should be able to enjoy your turf for years to come with the help of an experienced and reputable surfacing company.
+We hope this article has given you some ideas of what to look for when it comes to artificial grass maintenance.
+Keep your artificial grass beautiful and healthy for many years with our top tips.
+Synthetic lawns are a big investment, and you should be able to enjoy your turf for years to come with the help of an experienced and reputable surfacing company.

 Interested in artificial turf for your outdoor space?
 Take a look at our Green Frog product page for more information!